-- 11A.1 Tables of tax rates, allowances and other related information will be supplied as a resource within the Assessment platform for each online examination where required.
-The OECD Model Tax Convention, the Ireland-UK Double Tax Agreement/ Convention and the Ireland-US Double Tax Agreement/Convention will be provided as a resource within the online assessment platform, if necessary.
-These will not be provided in hard copy and a printed copy is not permitted in the online examination.v - 11A.2 Students may be in possession of: - (i) A non-programmable pocket calculator - (ii) 4 blank sheets of paper and a pen for rough work (not to be handed in) - (ii) Irish tax legislation as indicated on the syllabus for each individual examination (see table below).
+11.1 Rates & Tables will be supplied as a resource within the Assessment platform for each online examination where required.
+The OECD Model Tax Convention, the Ireland-UK Double Tax

+Agreement/ Convention and the Ireland-US Double Tax Agreement/Convention will be provided as a resource within the online examination platform, if necessary.
+Students can bring in a clean hard copy of the Rates & Tables (Part 1, 2 & 3) and a clean hard copy of the relevant Double Tax Agreements (Part 3 students only).
+Clean copies which can be printed will be made available on Blackboard at least 2 months prior to the examinations.

+- 11.2 Students may be in possession of: - (i) A non-programmable pocket calculator - (ii) 4 blank sheets of paper and a pen for rough work (not to be handed in) - (ii) Irish tax legislation as indicated on the syllabus for each individual examination (see table below).
 This legislation is published by the Irish Tax Institute and provided to students as part of their course materials.
 Students may, if they prefer, use Irish tax legislation produced by other publishers.